tardate/LittleArduinoProjects/Electronics101/Switches/DPDT/README.md

 # #244 DPDT Toggle Switches

-All about double-pole, double-thow toggle switches.
+All about double-pole, double-throw toggle switches.

 ![Build](./assets/DPDT_build.jpg?raw=true)

 ## Notes

 A double-pole switch controls two circuits with a single action.

-The double-thow nomenclature indicates that each circuit can be switched between two states.
+The double-throw nomenclature indicates that each circuit can be switched between two states.

 ### Example Part: DPDT 2.54mm pitch Switch